Proximal observers for secure state estimation: Proximal robust observers

 subject to $e_k=\bar{A}_{k-1}e_{k-1}$, $e_{t-T}=e$, with $\bar{A}_{k-1}=M_k^{-1}A_{k-1}$ and $\Omega_k=R_k^{-1}C_kP_{k|k-1}C_k^\top R_k^{-1}$.
 The rightmost inequality follows from the assumptions above with $\omega_0=q_1c_1r_2^{-2}$.
 From this we see that Assumption \ref{A:obsv} is fulfilled if the pair $\left\{\bar{A}_k,C_k\right\}$ is UCO.
 Such an observability condition, however, concerns the closed-loop system.
 Interestingly, it can be shown that if the open loop system $\left\{A_k,C_k\right\}$ is UCO, then so is the closed-loop $\left\{\bar{A}_k,C_k\right\}$.
 This fact is proved in Section \ref{subsec:UCO} and Lemma \ref{lem:equivalence-UCO} of the appendix.

 In conclusion, the Kalman filter can be viewed as a special case of our framework corresponding to a particular choice of the weighting matrices $W_t$ and of the loss function $\psi$.
-In this case, given $W_0^2\succ 0$ and the sequences $\{Q_t\}$, $\{V_t\}$ all symmetric and positive definite, the weighting matrices $\{W_t\}$ obey
+In this case, given $W_0^2\succ 0$ and the sequences $\{Q_t\}$, $\{V_t\}$ all symmetric and positive definite, the weighting matrices $\{W_t\}$ obey the Riccati equation